wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/power-bi-office-better-together/includes/1-introduction.md

 - The resources will help you guide your customers to additional information during and after the sales process.
 - The quizzes will help you identify key messages and possible disconnects for your customers.

+This module in the instructor-led course consists of 14 slides and should take 20 minutes to deliver.
 > [!TIP]
 > Tip In addition to taking notes on the content, take notes on what worked with Krissy Dyess’ delivery, and where you would do things differently.